- Health & Human Services

 Operation Medicine Drop Find where to safely dispose of unused medications in your community or to register a permanent drop box location.

 NC Opioid Action Plan Data Dashboard The opioid data dashboard on this site is meant to provide integration and visualization of state and county-level metrics for stakeholders across NC to track progress towards reaching the goals outlined in NC OAP.

 National Institute on Drug Abuse Our mission is to advance science on the causes and consequences of drug use and addiction and to apply that knowledge to improve individual and public health.

-  is a community coalition committed to reducing opioid-related overdoses in Moore, Montgomery, Lee, Hoke, and Richmond counties.
+Opioid Outreach and Response is a community coalition committed to reducing opioid-related overdoses in Moore, Montgomery, Lee, Hoke, and Richmond counties.

 Moore County NC Addiction Recovery | Drug-Free Moore County is a non-profit organization providing information, education, and resources on prevention, treatment, and recovery to Moore County Citizens.

 Medication for Opioid Use Disorder (MOUD) is used mostly for the treatment of dependence on opioids such as heroin and prescription pain relievers that contain opiates.
 MAT controls how the brain works by blocking the “feel good” effects of opioids, as well as relieving the cravings and regulating body functions without the negative side effects of the drug.